 And then it hit me.
 I couldn't breathe.

 I knew what it felt like to breathe while snorkeling, and this wasn't it.
 I felt intensely constricted, and my snorkel was just useless as the waves rushed over me.
 Even when they weren't, I knew something was wrong.
 I assumed maybe I had lost my breath from the adrenaline and that all I had to do was catch it again.
-I had to make it to Rodrigo.
+I had to make it to my lab mate.

 After reaching him, I told him through exhausted inhalations that I couldn't breathe.
 I tried breathing in slowly into my stomach like I knew, but I felt so constricted, like my chest cavity just refused to expand.
 I was holding onto him for dear life, attempting to regain my breath, fix my snorkel, anything, but nothing was working and the waves continued to thrash over me, making the situation worse.
 "I can't breathe, I can't breathe," I tried to relay to them.
 I had only a few words and had to use them wisely.
 I think they may have believed that I was scared; quite the contrary, I knew exactly what was going on and was trying to troubleshoot the problem.
 A million things were racing in my mind all at once and I was very quickly processing and accessing the situation.
 I desperately wanted to be able to snorkel, and I knew it wasn't supposed to feel like this.
 I tried to push myself upward to allow for less pressure on my chest cavity and to allow for more air to come into it, but nothing seemed to work.
 "Are you ok?
 Do you want to go back?"
 I couldn't go back, not now.
 No, I had to do this.
 I was more afraid of not getting to snorkel at this point more than I was afraid of anything else.
 Sure, the water conditions were crummy, but it wasn't necessarily a dangerous situation.
 I just needed to be able to breathe.

 Eventually after struggling unsuccessfully to breathe, I knew I had to return or it could become dangerous.
 "Do you need to go back?"
 As much as it pained me, I had to tell them I needed to go to shore to catch my breath but that I wanted to come back.
 I turned to snorkel back towards the beach, just like I knew, and for a good three seconds, everything was fine.
 I could see the floor about seven or eight feet down, and while the visibility was horrible, the color was lovely.
 I felt ok.
 Suddenly however, the waves crashed in again, and even after getting rid of the water in my snorkel, it continued to leak water, and I just couldn't hold out any longer.
-I am so thankful for Rodrigo, because he knew I needed help and scooped me up and pulled me back to shore.
+I am so thankful for my lab mate, because he knew I needed help and scooped me up and pulled me back to shore.
 I felt awful, though, and continued to say "Lo siento, lo siento" (I'm sorry, I'm sorry) as he gently told me it was ok.
 I felt helpless and awful.
-He handed me off to the other snorkeler, Tuto, who helped me back to shore (not before another wave got me) and made sure I was ok.
+He handed me off to the other snorkeler who helped me back to shore (not before another wave got me) and made sure I was ok.
 Once I made it to shore, I realized why I couldn't breathe besides the snorkel.
 The heavy belt, resting uncomfortably on my hip bones, was much too tight.
-I tried to explain to Tuto that if I didn't have the belt I could probably go back, but he said, and probably rightfully so, that the waves were just too rough today for someone so new.
+I tried to explain to him that if I didn't have the belt I could probably go back, but he said, and probably rightfully so, that the waves were just too rough today for someone so new.
 "It's hard for everyone their first time.
 We'll do it on a calmer day."
 I felt horrible and helpless as I watched them work in the cold water, doing the job I should have been helping them with.
 I repeatedly apologized and thanked them for helping me, and they both were very kind and told me there would probably be another day that would be gentle enough to try again.
-I looked Rodrigo dead in the eye and told him there was no way this one day would scare me away from snorkeling.
+I looked my lab mate dead in the eye and told him there was no way this one day would scare me away from snorkeling.
 I would do it again, and I will.
 Throughout the day he and others continued to check in on me and make sure that I was ok.

 That is one of the things that I love about Chile.
 For the most part, people here are warm, open, and welcoming.
 They have been kind, offered me help, shared their food with me, and done various other lovely things.
 They will come and check in on you, ask you how you are doing, try to involve you in things.
 As a major, major introvert, I have a very difficult time adjusting to new people and it takes everything I have in me to socially engage with people I am not familiar with, but they make it so much less daunting.

-People in Chile are very open and passionate (compared to Americans, anyway!).
+People in Chile are very open (compared to Americans, anyway!).
 A common greeting gesture is a gentle kiss on the cheek.
 It is a little different based on the person, but for the most part you touch cheeks with the other person one time and at least make a kissing gesture but don't necessarily actually kiss them (again, depends on the person, some do actually kiss you).
 The way that they do it varies, with some people just doing the touching of the cheek and kiss gesture, others will pull you in closer with one arm and kiss, others will put their hand on one of your cheeks and kiss you on the other.
 As an American but also as someone who doesn't like touch (not even hugs), this was one of those things that I had to get over very quickly.
 The idea of the cheek kiss at first terrified me, but suddenly, I found myself growing into them and becoming comfortable, even sometimes enjoying the gesture.
 Going abroad means venturing out of your comfort zone.
 Something as simple as a kiss on the cheek in greeting might be common for everyone else but an awkward, painful thing for you, but you learn to adapt and allow yourself to open up to another way of life.

 Being abroad forces you to open up, to allow yourself to be a little more vulnerable towards other people.
 You might be uncomfortable, a little embarrassed, or downright nervous, but you open yourself up to people in ways that you never knew you could and allow them to expose you to something you may never have experienced previously.
 I am not the most open of people and tend to be very private and reserved, but I have learned to allow myself to be more open towards people and to allow them to get a little closer.
 The other day an incident happened with some people in my lab where someone made fun of someone else for not understanding "easy" English words.
 I was truly upset about it and wanted address the issue with the person that the incident happened to.
 However, I would have to dive deeper emotionally than I was comfortable with; I would have to look him in the eye and be open with him.
 The thought of this really scared me, but I knew it was the right thing to do.
 Shaking with nerves, I pulled my swivel chair in the office closer to him, looked him in the eyes, and spoke to him through the fear.
 I told him that I was upset and sorry for the situation but that I was so very proud of how far along he had come with his English and that I never wanted him to feel like his efforts weren't appreciated.
 He seemed somewhat surprised by the gesture, but his face softened in a way I'd never seen and his whole affect and energy changed into something gentler, something of deep appreciation.
 I knew I had done the right thing, and even though it scared me, I did it.